 Moreover, you don’t need a primer to use it.
 In terms of cons, remember that you need a thinner for this paint that’s pretty thick and you also have to paint with skill and confidence since it dries immediately.

-6. Rust-Oleum Marine Flat Boat Bottom Antifouling Paint
+7. Rust-Oleum Marine Flat - Best Boat Bottom Antifouling Paint

 With this paint, you can also handle steel surfaces.
 The paint’s formula promises to offer a robust solution against the deterioration caused by different marine factors such as algae or barnacles.